 Buy a ready-made cat tree (often called a "kitty condo"), or make your own.
 A cat tree can be short, or may stretch from floor to ceiling.
 It provides great climbing opportunities and, in multi-cat households, creates more play and rest areas by taking advantage of vertical space.
 If you can, locate the cat tree next to a window so your cat can watch the action outdoors.

 Play with your cat each day.
 Try different types of toys that allow your cat to stalk, chase, pounce and kick.
 When you've tired out your cat, store toys that could harm them (such as toys with strings attached) out of reach.
 When you can't be there to supervise, leave out "toys" such as paper bags (with the handles removed) or cardboard boxes.
 Be sure to switch the toys from time to time so that they seem "new" and more interesting to your cat.

 Bring the outdoors in

 Plant cat grass (available from pet supply stores) in indoor pots so your feline can graze.

-Even cats who are protected from roaming free should still be outfitted with a collar and visible identification.
-The occasional open window (make sure your windows have secure screens) or door offers a tempting opportunity for your cat to explore the outdoors.
-And your cat may become frightened and make her way outside if strangers come to work on your house or if there is a fire or similar disaster.
+Even indoor cats should still be outfitted with a collar and visible identification.
+The occasional open window (make sure your windows have secure screens) or door offers a tempting opportunity for your cat.
+And your cat may become frightened and make their way outside if strangers come to work on your house or if there is a fire or similar disaster.
 The collar and visible ID could help someone get your pet back to you.